 - Future loss of income

 Your compensation for misdiagnosis will depend on the severity and impact of your injury.
-Solicitors also use compensation amounts from the Judicial College Guidelines (JCG) while valuing claims.
+The compensation guidelines amounts from the Judicial College Guidelines (JCG) may also be referred to while valuing claims.

 Compensation table

-The compensation amounts below are taken from the April 2022 edition of the JCG.
+The compensation amounts below are taken from the JCG.
 You could use the compensation table as a misdiagnosis compensation calculator to calculate what your claim may be worth.
 However, the amounts shown are not guaranteed.
+Additionally, the first entry does not appear within the JCG.

 Injury | Notes | Compensation Guidelines |